facebookresearch/uco3d/README.md

 ## Main features
 - **170,000 videos** scanning diverse objects from all directions.
 - Objects come from the LVIS taxonomy of **~1000 categories**, grouped into 50 super-categories.
-- Differently from CO3Dv2, *uCO3D releases full original videos* instead of frames
+- Unlike CO3Dv2, **uCO3D releases full original videos** instead of frames.
 - Each video is annotated with object segmentation, camera poses, and **3 types of point clouds**.
 - The dataset newly contains a **3D Gaussian Splat reconstruction for each video**.
 - Each scene contains a long and short caption obtained with a large video-language model.